Aridis Pharmaceuticals Announces Third Quarter 2022 Financial Results and Business Update

 expected in December of this year

 LOS GATOS, Calif., Nov.
-21, 2022 (GLOBE NEWSWIRE) -- Aridis Pharmaceuticals, Inc. (Nasdaq: ARDS), a biopharmaceutical company focused on the discovery and development of novel anti-infective therapies for treating life-threatening infections, today reported financial and corporate results for its third quarter ended September 30, 2022.
+21, 2022 (GLOBE NEWSWIRE) -- Aridis Pharmaceuticals, Inc. ARDS, a biopharmaceutical company focused on the discovery and development of novel anti-infective therapies for treating life-threatening infections, today reported financial and corporate results for its third quarter ended September 30, 2022.

 Third Quarter Highlights